vx

 All I needed was press a key, speak, release.
 Words appear where the cursor is.
 Nothing leaves the machine.

 That was the whole idea.
-My buddy Eric kept poking at it and giving feedback, which made it considerably less bad.
-Now it’s something I’m comfortable putting in front of other people.
+My buddy Eric kept poking at it and giving feedback, which eventually made it less bad.

 how it works